 While topical HA is certainly an excellent humectant, it is important to note that the actual benefits of HA on photoaging are mixed.
 In many cases, the HA in topical products is simply too large to penetrate the skin effectively.
 Further, HA found in cleansers will not be effective due to the very short contact with the skin.
-HA found in anti-aging serums may be effective in combination with tretinoin and other antioxidants, but that may have to do more with the non-HA components.
+HA found in serums may be effective in combination with tretinoin and other antioxidants, but that may have to do more with the non-HA components.
 Interestingly, HA also has been shown to increase the penetration of other products into the skin.
 If you are looking to boost your retinoid or other product, pre-treating with HA can be very useful.
 Tretinoin has been shown to increase HA in the skin, so as always, tretinoin is an excellent part of all skincare routines.

 The bottom line…

 We know that it’s important to maintain plump, healthy skin, but it is lost over time and that sun damage accelerates that process.
 Preventing HA loss by using sunscreen is key but what about replacing HA?
 Some low weight replacement HAs may help to add tightness back to the skin.
 However, the majority of HA products will mainly moisturize and slightly smooth the skin, which is great for any skincare regimen.
 Along with effective tretinoin and sunscreen, HA is a great choice as a humectant and protector of skin.